-In 1788, Captain Arthur Phillip arrived from England with 732 convicts and a few soldiers to establish a penal colony.
-This event, known as the arrival of the First Fleet, marked the beginning of European settlement in Australia.
-They landed at Sydney Cove, a small inlet named in honor of Lord Sydney, the contemporary British Home Secretary.
-Lord Sydney, whose full name was Thomas Townshend, was instrumental in supporting and organizing the establishment of the colony – his role in overseeing the First Fleet's journey was crucial, making him a key figure in Australia's early colonial history.
+In 1788, Captain Arthur Phillip arrived from England with 732 convicts and a few soldiers to establish a penal colony, marking the start of European settlement in Australia.
+They landed at Sydney Cove, named after Lord Sydney (Thomas Townshend), the British Home Secretary who played a crucial role in organizing and supporting the First Fleet’s journey.

-The Commonwealth of Australia was inaugurated at Centennial Park after the federation of the six separate British self-governing colonies — Queensland, New South Wales, Victoria, Tasmania, South Australia, and Western Australia.
-This started a process of gaining greater autonomic power from the United Kingdom and Australia became a Dominion of the British Empire.
+The Commonwealth of Australia was inaugurated at Centennial Park after the federation of six British colonies—Queensland, New South Wales, Victoria, Tasmania, South Australia, and Western Australia, marking Australia’s emergence as a Dominion within the British Empire.

-In 1942, Prime Minister John Curtin adopted the Statute of Westminster Adoption Act.
-This act embraced sections 2-6 of the Statute of Westminster 1931, a UK Parliament act.
-It granted Australia full legislative independence, marking its status as a self-governing dominion within the British Empire.
+In 1942, Prime Minister John Curtin enacted the Statute of Westminster Adoption Act, granting Australia full legislative independence as a self-governing dominion within the British Empire.

-Fort Denison, situated northeast of the Royal Botanic Garden and east of the Opera House, is a heritage-listed island known as Mattewanye or Muddawahnyuh in the Eora language.
-Now part of the Sydney Harbour National Park, it is a national park, nature reserve, and tourist recreational facility.
-The island is heritage-listed because of its historical role as a defensive fort and its cultural importance to the Eora people.
+Northeast of the Royal Botanic Garden and east of the Opera House, is a heritage-listed island in Sydney Harbour National Park.
+Known as Mattewanye or Muddawahnyuh by the Eora people, it’s valued for its historical role as a defensive fort and cultural significance.

-Cockatoo Island Wareamah can be found at the confluence of the Parramatta River and Lane Cove River.
-It is a UNESCO World Heritage Site.
-It is also the site of one of Australia's biggest shipyards.
-The island was formerly used as a convict penal establishment for re-offenders but now it is now a cultural icon of Sydney and hosts festivals and other cultural events.
+At the confluence of the Parramatta and Lane Cove Rivers is a UNESCO World Heritage Site.
+Formerly a convict penal site and major shipyard, it is now a cultural hub hosting festivals and events.

 To know more, take a look at our comprehensive guide of attractions to spot on a Sydney Harbour cruise.